magamileimemecoin/MAGA-MILEI/README.md

 9. `IUniswapV2Router02` is a refinement of `IUniswapV2Router01`: Used for the Uniswap function `swapExactTokensForETHSupportingFeeOnTransferTokens`.
 10. `MAGA MILEI` contract inherits from `Context`, `IERC20`, `Ownable`: This contract implements the MAGA MILEI tokenomics.

-## To understand the MAGA MILEI project, it is essential to grasp the fundamentals of PancakeSwap.
+## To understand the MAGA MILEI project, it is essential to grasp the fundamentals of PancakeSwap (or Uniswap).
 This repository provides comprehensive explanations of PancakeSwap concepts, along with additional resources for deeper understanding.

-## Uniswap Introduction Part 1
+## PancakeSwap Introduction Part 1
 This section covers the following topics [link](https://medium.com/@gregshen0925/decentralized-exchange-intro-3ab7c3937041):

 - Centralized Exchange (CEX) and Decentralized Exchange (DEX)
 - Market Maker
 - Automated Market Maker (AMM)
-- Constant Product Formula (k=x*y)
+- Constant Product Formula \( k = x \times y \)
 - PancakeSwap V2 Main Features
     - Token Swap
     - Liquidity Provisioning